 Cuthbert opened one of the pods for us with his machete.
 Inside the pods were the cocoa beans, covered in a sweet white pulp which we were given to taste.
 The raw beans undergo a lengthy process of fermenting, drying and roasting before they are ready to be processed into delicious little chocolates.
 The second part of the experience was lead by Boucan’s chef Ron, where we had to grind cocoa nibs by hand until we eventually ended up with liquid chocolate.
 It sounds a lot easier than it is.
 Ron taught us the many factors that are at play to create good chocolate.
 Having seen the love and devotion of making chocolate I am happy to pay a little bit extra to make sure that the chocolate we eat is grown in environmentally friendly and ethical way.
 I also prefer to eat chocolate that is made with real cocoa butter rather than cheap substitutes.
 The end result of our labour were these two beautiful chocolate bars that still had some little crunchy cacao nib pieces in them, however, we were proud of them never the less!

 The many rainforest trails surrounding the estate offered some exciting hikes that kept us busy during the day.

-St Lucia has an dormant volcano that we visited at one of our hikes around the hotel – the area is geothermally active, emitting steam and sulfur.
-From the observation platforms one can view the many pools with bubbling mud and water.
+St Lucia has a dormant volcano that we visited at one of our hikes around the hotel – the area is geothermally active, emitting steam and sulfur.
+From the observation platforms, visitors can view the many pools with bubbling mud and water.
 On our way there we met a smiling goat – pictured above.

 The toughest hike/climb that we have embarked on during our holiday was up the grand piton.
 The first part consisted of steps that made it easy-ish, the last part, however, was a bit more arduous.
 Once up on the top, the smaller piton sat in the distance and it was all worth it!